BrunoffNo13/TestFlatDoc/body.md

 Dates should be provided in &quot;DD/MM/YYYY&quot; format e.g., &quot;23/02/2001&quot;.
 There is no time requirement on the API.

+## One-to-one relationships

+Linking between any 3rd Party client and a Papercloud client is done via the "ExternalReference" field.
+This unique field allows a 3rd party integration to specify the relevant identifying ID's, thus creating a link between the two systems.

+Note Papercloud does not auto populate this field for any client files, but users can alter\add the references manually within the front end.

 ## Paper Types

 PaperType lookup by extension: